geyang/deep_learning_papers_TLDR/README.md

-Deep Learning Papers
+# Deep Learning Papers TLDR

 A collection of notes on deep learning papers.
 [Nelson](https://github.com/nelsonleung)'s notes can be seen [here](https://github.com/nelsonleung/deep-learning-papers-reading-notes).
 To take a look at some

-of my projects and notes on deep learning that's not directly related to literature research, go [here: @episodeyang/deep_learning_notes](../deep_learning_notes#notes-on-deep-learning)
+of my projects and notes on deep learning that's not directly related to literature research, go [here: @episodeyang/deep_learning_notes](https://github.com/episodeyang/deep_learning_notes#notes-on-deep-learning)

 ## \<topic\>